akka/akka-samples/akka-sample-distributed-workers-scala/README.md

 [INFO] [07/21/2017 17:41:53.329] [ClusterSystem-akka.actor.default-dispatcher-19] [akka://ClusterSystem@127.0.0.1:2551/user/master/singleton] Work 3bce4d6d-eaae-4da6-b316-0c6f566f2399 is done by worker 2b646020-6273-437c-aa0d-4aad6f12fb47
 ```

-Congratulations, you just ran your first Akka Cluster app.
 Now take a look at what happened under the covers.

 ## What happens when you run it